-You can never have enough counter space in a kitchen.
-One solution is to create more counter space.
+You can never have enough counter space in a kitchen, so why not create more?
 If you have space in your kitchen, this is a sensible thing to do because you will not only create more usable counter space, but you can use the area beneath for extra storage.

-Sand the pieces of wood that are 2 inches by 2inches by 33 1/2 inches in size.
+Sand the pieces of wood that are two inches by two inches by 33 1/2 inches in size.
 These will be the legs.
 This will make sure they’re smooth so you won’t receive any splinters if your hands brush against them.
 You should also put a coat of clear seal on them.
 This way, if you spill anything, you’ll be able to wipe it off without the wood becoming stained.

 Step 2 - Braces

-On the end of one leg, attach 2 corner braces.
-One brace will attach to the counter top along its length and the other along its width.
-This first leg will be one of the 2 inches by 2 inches, by 33 1/2 inch pieces, and will have a brace on one side with another brace on the side to its left.
+On the end of one leg, attach two corner braces.
+One brace will attach to the butcher block countertop along its length and the other along its width.
+This first leg will be one of the two inches by two inches, by 33 1/2 inch pieces, and will have a brace on one side with another brace on the side to its left.
 The second leg will have a brace on one side and another brace on the side to its right.

-On the underside of the butcher block, measure in 6 inches from each side and make marks.
+On the underside of the butcher block, measure in six inches from each side and make marks.
 Attach the remaining two corner braces here.

 Keep the butcher block turned so the underside is facing upwards.
-On the end opposite the one with the corner that is already,braced, measure in ½ inch from the end and draw a straight line.
-Next, measure 1 inch from the side and make a pencil mark.
+On the end opposite the one with the corner that is already braced, measure in ½ inch from the end and draw a straight line.
+Next, measure one inch from the side and make a pencil mark.

 Leg #2 will be located on the corner.
 Hold it in place against the line and the edge then attach the screws, making sure the legs are very firm again.
 Now, put the plywood in place against the two legs and screw into place.